 The Fund did not hold any significant positions of Level 3 Investments at the beginning of, or end of, the period.

 Management and Advisory Fee (Note 4)

-Fidelity has entered into sub-advisory agreements with a number of entities including Fidelity Management & Research Company LLC, to provide investment advice with respect to all or a portion of the investments of the Fund.
-The sub-advisors arrange for acquisition and disposition of portfolio investments, including all necessary brokerage arrangements.
+Fidelity provides investment advice with respect to the Fund's investment portfolio and arranges for the acquisition and disposition of portfolio investments, including all necessary brokerage arrangements.